jescab01/jescab01.github.io_old/README.md

 A quicker, cleaner way to get started blogging with [Hydejack](https://hydejack.com/).

+Hydejack is a template version of Jeckyll, in its [documentation](https://hydejack.com/docs/) pages find out more

 ## Quick Start
 ### Running locally
 1. Clone repository (git users), or [download] and unzip.